Hegelian Dialectic (The Book of Revelation)

 Hegelian Dialectic (The Book of Revelation) is the sixth studio album by American rapper Prodigy.
 The album was released on January 20, 2017, exactly five months before his death, through his label Infamous Records, and features a guest appearance from Brooklyn rapper Cash Bilz.
 It serves as the first installment in Prodigy's planned Hegelian Dialectic trilogy of albums; it was posthumously followed by The Hegelian Dialectic 2: The Book of Heroine in 2022.

 Background

-Prodigy, a central figure in East Coast hip-hop, was known particularly for his work with Havoc in the hip-hop duo Mobb Deep.
-Known for his clear, articulate delivery and lyrical realism, Prodigy's music often reflected the gritty realities of street life and societal issues.
-His work on Hegelian Dialectic continued this trend, focusing on philosophical themes inspired by the Hegelian dialectic concept and the state of society in America.

 The album features a single guest appearance from Cash Bilz (stylized as Ca$h Bilz), a then-rising artist in the hip-hop scene.
 Prodigy's choice to include a relatively unknown artist was in line with his desire to push boundaries and challenge the status quo, reflected in the philosophical themes of the album.

 Concept and themes

 The album is named after the philosophical concept Hegelian dialectic.
 It is an argument process explaining the progress of history as being the conflict of ideas, where the interactions between thesis and anti-thesis create synthesis.
 This idea is the logical foundation stone for Karl Marx and Friedrich Engels' theory of history as the history of class struggle where the conditions of societal production develop until the oppressed classes necessarily overthrow the oppressor class.
 This philosophical concept was reflected throughout the album, with songs addressing societal struggles, economic disparities, and political upheaval.